domdomegg/typescript-library-template/README.md

 1. If it should be published to NPM, add the `NPM_TOKEN` secret (make sure not to leave a trailing newline in there!).
 Otherwise, add `"private": true` in `package.json`.
 2. Update the package name, description and repo URL in `package.json`
+3. Enable 'Allow GitHub Actions to create and approve pull requests' in _Settings > Actions (General) > `Workflow permissions_
-3. Add the repo to the [file sync automation rules](https://github.com/domdomegg/domdomegg/blob/master/.github/workflows/repo-file-sync.yaml)
+4. Add the repo to the [file sync automation rules](https://github.com/domdomegg/domdomegg/blob/master/.github/workflows/repo-file-sync.yaml)
-4. Update the README, using the template commented out below
+5. Update the README, using the template commented out below

 <!--